Mumbai Suburban Railway: Ticketing

 The Mumbai Suburban Railway uses a proof-of-payment fare collection system.
-Tickets can be purchased at every train station.
-Travelling without a valid ticket is an offence and if caught can result in a penalty.
+Tickets can be purchased at every train station using CVMs and ATVMs.
+Travelling without a valid ticket is an offence and if caught, can result in a penalty.
 The penalty is steeper for passengers travelling in first class without a valid ticket.

 Tickets can be bought for a single journey (one way) or a return journey.
 A return ticket is valid till the next day on weekdays and till Monday if purchased on a Friday.
 The ticket counters usually have long queues.

-Tourist tickets are valid for one, three, or five days that can be purchased up to three days in advance.
+Tourist tickets are valid for one, three, or five days and can be purchased up to three days in advance.

-Platform tickets are required to be purchased by those members of the public not boarding trains, but who wish to access the platforms at all stations, perhaps for the purpose of receiving or seeing off a passenger and also to use footbridges.
-These cost ₹10.
+Platform tickets are required to be purchased by those members of the public not boarding trains, but who wish to access the platforms at all stations, perhaps for the purpose of receiving or seeing off a passenger and also to use footbridges or using commercial couriers (Angadias) These cost ₹10 per hour.
 A person can be penalised for non-possession of this ticket.